scuzzydude/asimov/asimov.md

 [^17]: Kelvin's character in Dungeon and Dragons back in the 90s was a 76^th^ power Japanese magician/monk (ninja) name Satoshi.

-[^18]: This movie had much better streaming number's than the competing biopic, *Tesla in Love*, which was way freakier.
+[^18]: This movie had much better streaming numbers than the competing biopic, *Tesla in Love*, which was *way* freakier.

 [^19]: Or Rockets season tickets.